Advertisement

 Riboflavin helps your body absorb iron.
 Not getting enough riboflavin puts you at risk for iron-deficiency anemia.

 “People with anemia may feel extremely tired, look pale and bruise easily.
 They don’t have enough iron to make healthy red blood cells,” explains Kopp.
 “Red blood cells carry oxygen throughout your body.”
-Pregnant people and children are most at risk for anemia due to riboflavin deficiency.
+Pregnant women and children are most at risk for anemia due to riboflavin deficiency.

 Age | Recommended amount |